 Materials Panel: If you plan to use features such as 3D posing, screen tones, and textures, you will want to keep the Materials Panel close by.
 We suggest that you leave the collapsable Materials toolbar on your screen near the color palette or main toolbar so that you can easily access features without taking up a lot of screen space.

 We recommend placing your most used shortcuts in the sidebar.
-It’s totally customizable, so add whatever works best with your work flow!
-Here are some suggestions:
+It’s completely customizable, so add whatever works best with your workflow!

-Even though you can’t use gestures on the Mac trackpad, Astropad supports touch panning and zooming for Clip Studio Paint.
-Use two fingers to pinch, zoom, and pan on your iPad.
-This way, you won’t need to keep the navigator panel or scrollbars in view when you set up your ideal workspace.
+Astropad’s touch gestures, panning and zoom are supported in Clip Studio Paint.
+Just like using a Mac trackpad — with two fingers, pinch to zoom, and place together to pan on your iPad.
+This way, you won’t need to keep the scrollbars in view when you set up your ideal workspace.

 For more information on working in Clip Studio Paint, check out the Astropad Community Forum.

-And check out our step-by-step video tutorials for making a comic book page in Clip Studio Paint: clipstudiotutorials.com
+And check out our step-by-step video tutorials for making a comic book page in Clip Studio Paint!